Everything happens for a reason.

 I have no time to waste for getting the word out about Torino.
 The Master Class will start on Monday the 31 October and finish on 5 November.
 I hear there is room for more participants.
 The more of you who come the harder I will be able to work, and I do like to work hard at making singing more exciting.
 If you come, I will do my best to give you what you need to make what you do more exciting.
 Please come and ask me to teach you whatever you want to learn.
 I know that I will be able to give you more than you can think to ask.
 It is Art that we make, and the only limit on Art is our own imaginations.
 Come play with me and we will make Art.

-One of my favorite time hungry projects is down to just a last bit of work on “A Complete Treatise on the Art of Singing: Part One”.front-cover I will carry a few copies to Torino with me.
+One of my favorite time hungry projects is down to just a last bit of work on “A Complete Treatise on the Art of Singing: Part One”.
+I will carry a few copies to Torino with me.
 It is with this book that I start a whole new venture to celebrate Garcia.

 There is a lot of work to do, and the most important part is getting results.
 When we study and our singing improves, the Art of singing gets stronger.
 When we study and our singing does not improve, we are wasting our time.
 Come to Torino.
 You will not waste your time.
 It’s a promise.